Statewide Opioid Settlement Initiatives

-In response to the requirements of Senate Bill 1827, passed by the 87th Texas Legislature in 2021, the Texas Comptroller of Public Accounts publishes statewide opioid settlement agreement records.
+In response to Senate Bill 1827, passed by the 87th Legislature, the Texas Comptroller of Public Accounts assists the Texas Opioid Abatement Fund Council (OAFC) in addressing the opioid crisis across the state of Texas, as well as publishing statewide opioid settlement agreement records to the public.